Asif6654/FruitsWebsite_FRT_Project/README.md

 # This Project Is Developed Using Everything That Was Mentioned By Future Ready Talent Mentors And Satisfies All The Requirements

+# For Editing Of The Code Of The Project, I used VS Code.

 # This Website Is Hosted On The Internet By Using Azure Services Like Static Web Apps And App Services.

 ## This Website Is Hosted Using Azure Services